AndrewEllis93/Print-Tuning-Guide/README.md

     - Move the toolhead by hand in each axis.
 Feel if one axis has more resistance than the other.
     - Also pull on each belt and compare the resistance.
 - Once you have indentified the problem axis, go through and check that entire axis/belt path.
 Find the source(s) of the mechanical resistance.
-- Make sure the belts are routed correctly.
+- Make sure your belts are routed correctly.
     - Check for belt dust.
 This can indicate rubbing or misrouting.
     - A common mistake is to accidentally route the belts around the plastic post in the back of the A/B drives:
         - ![](Images/Troubleshooting/LayerShifting/Misrouted-Belt.png)